trustedsearch/trustedsearch.github.io/_posts/2012-12-19-server-status.md

 ## Uptime / Server Status
 It is our goal to maintain high availability.

-In an effort to be completly transparent we provide a public page from a server monitoring service.
+In an effort to be completly transparent we provide you with a server status page.

 You can check the status here: [status.trustedsearch.org](status.trustedsearch.org)